TestingProduct

 Non-technical team members who can run tests against staging get immediate feedback instead of filing tickets and waiting for QA.
 They also bring a different perspective: while developers test technical correctness, product-minded testers focus on user experience, error messages, and whether the feature works as promised.
 Both perspectives are necessary for comprehensive coverage.

-Three Approaches to No-Code Testing
+Three No-Code Testing Approaches (No Programming Required)

 1. YAML-Based Test Specifications

 YAML tests express user intent in structured natural language.
-They are readable by anyone who can read a bulleted list, yet precise enough to execute automatically against a real browser.
+YAML is a human-readable data format — no brackets, no semicolons, just indented key-value pairs.
+Tests are readable by anyone who can read a bulleted list, yet precise enough to execute automatically against a real browser.
+Here is an example of a YAML test that verifies a user can create a new project:

 goal: Verify user can create a new project